Rising to the fore: John Aston's Wembley '68 story

 Just pairing the names Manchester United and Benfica conjures up a slideshow of unforgettable images of May 1968, images etched deep into any Red psyche: an exhausted Bobby Charlton collapsing into Matt Busby's arms; Brian Kidd's jubilant leap, arms splayed; Stepney's point-blank save from Eusebio...

-When the old soldiers of that European Cup-winning team assembled ahead of this fixture last season for a reunion banquet at Old Trafford, it was Aston whose presence at Wembley that night was remembered with the reverence normally reserved for George Best or Charlton.
+When that European Cup-winning team reunited ahead of this fixture several years ago, for a reunion banquet at Old Trafford, it was Aston whose presence at Wembley that night was remembered with the reverence normally reserved for George Best or Charlton.
 And rightly so.
 Aston, a month shy of his 21st birthday, tormented Adolfo down Benfica's right flank, his ceaseless galloping making him a shoo-in for man of the match.
 Kidd's picture-book moment, United's fourth goal, came from a trademark, pinpoint Aston cross.
 To the watching world it was the final nail in Benfica's coffin, but Aston elected not to join in Kidd's cavorting celebrations.

 Gloria should have checked out the winger's family tree.
 Aston Snr, a stalwart of the post-war Busby side that won the FA Cup and two league titles, subsequently became a youth coach at Old Trafford, helping his old boss nurture a new generation to try and heal the wounds of Munich.
 And like his dad, the younger Aston was blessed with a whippet's pace.
 Rising through the ranks alongside Best, his orthodox wing-play was a perfect counterpoint for the impetuous Irishman on the opposite flank, even if Best tended to grab the headlines.

-Twenty photos tell the tale of our first European Cup triumph 50 years ago.
+Twenty iconic photos that tell the tale of our first European Cup triumph.

 "That was a tremendous thrill for me because they were the team when I was at school - to play against them was great."